-Partners: Isa Yusuf, Geoffrey C. Orah, Omede P.S.
-Adaji, Tajudeen A. Akande, Samuel I. Ochimana, Najeeb A. Abdus-salam Offices in: Abuja, Bauchi, Jos, Kaduna, Kano.
+Partners: Isa Yusufu, Geoffrey C. Orah, Ornede P.S.
+Adaji, Tajudeen A. Akande, Samuel I. Ochimana, Najeeb A. Abdus-salaam, Olatunji O. Ogundeyin, Benson O. Adejayan.
+Offices In: Abuja, Bauchi, Jos, Kaduna, Kano.

 PKF Professional Services is a member of PKF International Limited, a network of legally independent Firms.
 PKF International does not accept any responsibility or liability for the actions or inactions on the part of any other individual member Firm or Firms.